White Amazonian Indians: Parakanã Indians

 One group of Indians who may be the source of some of these tales are the Brazilian Parakanã.
 Although some are light skinned, "Parakanã have skin colors that are not much different from those of other Amerindian groups.".
 Another journal article states "there is no evidence of miscegenation with Caucasians".

 Aché Indians

 The Aché (/ɑːˈtʃeɪ/ ah-CHAY-') Indians are a traditional hunter-gatherer tribe living in Paraguay.
 They are called "Guayakí" by Guaraní speaking neighbors and in early anthropological accounts.
 Early descriptions of the Aché emphasized their white skin, light eye and hair color, heavy beards, Asiatic features, and practice of cannibalism as identifying characteristics.
 Some writers have suggested that they are the descendants of Norsemen or shipwrecked European sailors, although neighboring groups have said that they look Japanese, not European.
-A 1996 study reported that "recent genetic studies have in fact concluded that the Ache are physically and genetically dissimilar to most other South American Indians studied but they show no evidence of any European or African admixture."
+A 1996 study reported that "recent genetic studies have in fact concluded that the Aché are physically and genetically dissimilar to most other South American Indians studied but they show no evidence of any European or African admixture."